arnaudj/mooc-aws-certified-developer-associate-2020-notes/2-aws-deep-dive/integration-and-messaging/1-sqs.md

         - Default 30 seconds
         - If it takes 15 minutes or greater and consumer fails to process the message, you must wait before processing the message again
         - IF set to 30 seconds or lower and consuemr needs time to process the message, another consumer will receive the message and will be processed more than once
-    - **ChangeMessageVisibilty**
+    - **ChangeMessageVisibility**
-        - An API to change the visibility while processing a message
+        - An API to change the visibility while processing a message.
+It can be used to extend the visibility timeout (ex: calling ChangeMessageVisibility(10min) at T+3min will have a total visibility timeout of 13min)
     - **DeleteMessage**
         - An API to tell SQS the message was successfully processed

 ### Dead Letter Queue
     - To be continued

+## Interesting use cases
+* SQS as an event source for Lambda: https://aws.amazon.com/serverless/use-sqs-as-an-event-source-for-lambda-tutorial/
+* SNS fanout a notification to to multiple SQS queues: https://aws.amazon.com/getting-started/hands-on/send-fanout-event-notifications/